By Beate Trück.

 Paradoxically when things get stressful most people skip the things that nourish them and forget to take care of themselves.
 But how come that in moments when we most need to invest time into self-care, we forget about it or think it’s optional?

 I think it has to do with the strong pull of what we call the doing mode.
 We think there is so much to do that we cannot “waste” one minute on ourselves.
-When we are very busy our vision narrows down to a tunnel vision making us only see the things right in front of us and not the whole picture.
+When we are very busy our vision narrows down to a tunnel vision and conseqently we only see the things right in front of us and not the whole picture.
 Our mind makes us believe that we can postpone self-care until later when things are calmer.
 That everything which is urgent is much more important.
 We do not see any longer that if we only “withdraw from our energy bank account” it will be empty at a certain moment.

 This postponing can easily lead to a downwards spiral.
 The more exhausted we are, the less we take good care of ourselves.
 And the more exhausted we get.
 Often, this leads to increased worrying and negative thinking.
 Negative thoughts and emotions reinforce each other and provoke physical tensions and sometimes inexplicable pain.
-Tensions in the body can reinforce negative thoughts and emotions and before we know it, we are feeling depressed and exhausted.
+Tensions in the body can reinforce negative thoughts and emotions and before we know it, we feel depressed and exhausted.

 Switching to the being mode